Blakkis/Wastadium/README.md

 inspiration comes from an old game called "TapanKaikki" by ErrorFree This is was really great project to work on.
-I only did one campaign for game which is fairly challenging
+I only did one campaign for game which is fairly challenging took me about 1 and half to write the game + editor and do all the models + mapping overall, happy with the result

 # Gameplay demo (video)
 [![Wastadium](https://img.youtube.com/vi/NBjwIhancS8/0.jpg)](https://www.youtube.com/watch?v=NBjwIhancS8)